jmischler72/tetrarena/README.md

 ### Classes

 - Game : <strong>Used to instantiate a game</strong>
+  - Is used for the client to instantiate singleplayer games
+- GameState : <strong> The state of the game at any given point</strong>
+  - expose two functions handleAction and getGameState to interact
+  - Is used for the server to control multiple gamestate
 ### Types

 - PlayerStateDTO : <strong>Used to pass updated game states</strong>